Nikhil-Gorasa/Amalgam/README.md

 1. **API Rate Limiting**: The application is subject to the rate limits imposed by the Finnhub API (60 calls per minute for the free tier), which may affect the frequency of data updates.

-2. **Limited Market Coverage**: The application currently supports only Indian and US stock markets.
+2. **Limited Market Coverage**: The application currently supports only US stock markets.
 Other global markets are not included in the current implementation.

 3. **No Real-time Streaming**: The application does not support real-time price streaming; it relies on periodic API calls to fetch the latest stock prices.